Scope, red dot and front hard sight are NOT included.

-The mount itself weighs less than 13 oz.
+The mount itself weighs less than 1 pound.
 Adding a second sight also increases the weight, but if you already use an offset, the increase is only the difference between the MPAM and the offset mount.

 Since there is nothing on the market like this, we understand the concern.
 And with moving parts it is not unexpected.
 The rotation is accomplished by the housing bearing rotating on a shaft.
 The mount is pulled back slightly to disengage the latch, rotated and released.
 Testing has verified that the mount can be rotated incorrectly over 400 times and still maintain zero.
 To decrease wear, we have added a Titanium latch plate to all of the new units.